 |6.
 College Id (if you’re a student).
 It will help you avail discounts.|

 In addition, always make sure you check the weather forecast before venturing out.
 Make sure you pack accordingly.
 This is very important, because trust me, you want to avoid spending on emergency purchases.

 Obtaining Permit and Sim Card

 The first thing to do after entering Bhutan is to get a permit from the immigration office.
-The whole procedure takes around an hour with the help of a local agent and can take upto 2 -3 hours without an agent.
+The whole procedure takes around an hour with the help of a local agent, and up to 2 -3 hours without an agent.

-A solo traveler, or a group of travelers less than 4 need to give in writing that they will be solely responsible for any accident.
+A solo traveller, or a group of travellers less than 4 need to give in writing that they will be solely responsible for any accident.

 Major Towns to Visit During your Bhutan Budget Trip

 Although the whole of Bhutan is beautiful and worth exploring, here are places to visit in Bhutan for first time travellers.

 National Textile Museum

 National Library of Bhutan